BU-NU-CLOUD-F19/Machine_Learning_on_Brain_MRI_data/README.md

 ### Machine learning methodology

 * We are going to use tensorflow as a main tool to create a machine learning model and train on our data.

-The main machine learning problem that will be attempted to solve in this application is segmentation of a 3D image and we are yet to discover an architecture that will help us achieve the task.
+The machine learning workflow is explained in the image below.

 ## 5. Acceptance criteria of the project